MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ### Updating an existing preapproval policy

-You can update a preapproval policy by using the `Update-MgBetaTeamApppre-approval` cmdlet.
+You can update a preapproval policy by using the `Update-MgBetaTeamAppPreapproval` cmdlet.
 When declaring which permissions are to be updated, you must distinguish what type of RSC permissions are being edited.
 There are two options when managing an existing preapproval:

 |Configuration| Description|
 |---|---|